rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- Kirjoita ohjelma, joka lukee käyttäjältä kokonaisluvun.
 Mikäli luku on pienempi kuin 0, ohjelma tulostaa luvun kerrottuna luvulla -1.
 Muulloin ohjelma tulostaa käyttäjän syöttämän luvun.
 Alla on muutamia esimerkkejä ohjelman odotetusta toiminnasta. -->

 Write a program, that reads an integer from the user.
-If the number is less than 0, it prints the number multiplied by -1.
-Otherwise the program prints the number itself.
-A few examples of the expected function below:
+If the number is less than 0, the program prints the given integer multiplied by -1.
+In all other cases, the program prints the number itself.
+A few examples of how the program's expected to funciton are shown below:

 <sample-output>